 Where are they now?
-Mourinho’s treble-winning Inter from 2010
+Jose Mourinho’s treble-winning Inter from 2010

-There were plenty of ups and downs since their last league title, delivered by Jose Mourinho as part of the club’s legendary 2009-10 treble-winning campaign.
+There were plenty of ups and downs since their last Champions League success, delivered by Jose Mourinho as part of the club’s legendary 2009-10 treble-winning campaign.

 Claudio Ranieri’s Roma had pushed Inter all the way in Serie A, with the club’s fifth consecutive league title not confirmed until their tense 1-0 win away at Siena on the final day of the season.
 Here’s who was in Mourinho’s XI for that crucial win that day, and what they’re doing today.